 Third, while you can claim Social Security at 62, your benefit will be permanently reduced versus waiting.
 If you delay until your full retirement age, your check will be approximately 30% higher.
 Waiting until 70 maximizes it even further to 132%.
 If you can afford to wait, many experts recommend doing so.

 If you have a mortgage, consider paying it off before retiring at 60.
-If you’ve paid off your home, that’s one less expense to worry about after you’re living on a fixed income, notes Alec F. Root, CFA and research analyst at DBR & CO.
+If you’ve paid off your home, that’s one less expense to worry about after you’re living on a fixed income, notes Alec F. Root, a Chartered Financial Analyst (CFA) at DBR & CO in Pittsburgh.

 Retiring at 60 in Action